 If animals all ate the same things and lived in the same places, it would be impossible for all of them to survive.
 So they specialize.
 Some animals eat the bits that others leave behind, such as skin and mucus.
 They find all kinds of unusual places to shelter, including the cracks and holes in another creature's skin or its internal organs.
 They use their own bodies to protect themselves from predators by imitating unsavory items such as bird droppings and even by blowing up.

 These habits that may seem disgusting to us are wonderful adaptations that make it possible for a great variety of creatures to live and thrive on Earth.
 Read about them and marvel at the amazing ways animals adapt to the natural world.

 Dr. Joanne Settel is an award-winning writer of science books for children, including Your Amazing Skin from Outside In and Your Amazing Digestion from Mouth Through Intestine.
-Dr. Settel’s book Exploding Ants: Amazing Facts About How Animals Adapt was listed as one of the Outstanding Science Trade Books for Children by the Children’s Book Council.
-Dr. Settel has a PhD in Zoology.
+Dr. Settel’s book Exploding Ants: Amazing Facts About How Animals Adapt was listed as one of the Outstanding Science Trade Books for Students K–12 by the Children’s Book Council.
+Dr. Settel has a PhD in biology.
 She is a professor emeritus at Baltimore City Community College, where she taught courses in biology, anatomy, and physiology.
 She lives with her husband in Maryland, where she enjoys hiking, playing bridge, and gardening.
 Visit her online at JoanneSettel.com.